Roommates + Landlords

 By Evelyn Battaglia |

-Landlords can’t refuse to rent to you because you had a case in housing court—but it may prompt them to find another reason to reject you.
+Landlords can’t refuse to rent to you because you had a case in housing court—but they may try to find another reason to reject you.

 iStock

-Being shunned by a prospective landlord for being on the blacklist is still a concern, but changes to New York's rent laws in 2019 gave renters who have had housing court cases an important protection: Landlords can no longer refuse to rent to you solely based on your name coming up in housing court data.
-For many tenants who face eviction or renters who are looking for a place they can afford, these changes are significant.
+With changes to New York's rent laws in 2019, however, landlords can no longer refuse to rent to someone solely based on housing court data.
+These changes are significant for many tenants who face eviction or seek a place they can afford.

 Read on for more about how the tenant blacklist impacts NYC renters.

 [Editor's note: An earlier version of this article was published in October 2023.
-We are presenting it again as part of our winter Best of Brick week.]
+We are presenting it again with updated information for October 2024.]

 What is the tenant blacklist?

-If you end up in NYC housing court for any reason, your name will typically come up in court data searched by tenant screening companies.
-This data is often called the tenant blacklist—even though it isn’t actually a list.
+If you end up in NYC housing court for any reason, your name will typically come up in court data searched by tenant screening bureaus, known as TSBs.
+The collected data is often called the tenant blacklist, even though it isn’t actually a list.
 Instead, this public information is gathered by companies who provide the details, along with credit reports, to landlords when they screen tenants during the rental application process.

-How can you end up on a NY tenant blacklist?
+How can you end up on a tenant blacklist?

-One lasting result of the pandemic is that it pushed thousands of tenants into legal disputes with their landlords, so more New Yorkers are likely to have a housing court dispute on their rental history.
+One lasting result of the pandemic is that it pushed thousands of tenants into legal disputes with their landlords, so more New Yorkers will likely have a housing court dispute in their rental history.

 How do you get off a rental blacklist?

-Landlords can’t refuse to rent to you if they find out you have a complicated tenant-landlord history.
+Landlords can’t refuse to rent if they find out you have a complicated tenant-landlord history.
 When this law changed in 2019, the intention was to ensure renters would feel confident bringing legal action against a negligent landlord.
-Landlords who use housing court information to screen incoming tenants face a fine of up to $1,000 if the attorney general investigates.
+Landlords who use housing court information to screen incoming tenants now face a fine of up to $1,000 if the attorney general decides to investigate.

 How do you avoid the tenant blacklist?

-If you have a lawsuit pending and have an attorney lined up, you may be able to reach out to the landlord's attorney and request they name you only as John or Jane Doe instead of your real name so the housing court information remains anonymous.
-Himmelstein says most landlords will agree to this.
+If you have a lawsuit pending and an attorney lined up, you may be able to contact the landlord's attorney and request that they name you only as John or Jane Doe instead of your real name so the housing court information remains anonymous.
+According to Himmelstein, most landlords will agree to this.

 Instead of taking a case with a landlord to NYC housing court, another route is a tenant-initiated housing part action.
-This is where you sue your landlord for failing to comply with the law, particularly when it comes to building repairs.
-Housing part actions are fairly straightforward: A tenant fills out a form to request an apartment inspection for violations.
-The city sends out an inspector and, if there are violations, a landlord can face steep fines.
+This is where you sue your landlord for failing to comply with the law, particularly regarding building repairs.
+Housing part actions are pretty straightforward: A tenant fills out a form to request an apartment inspection for violations.
+The city sends out an inspector, and a landlord can face steep fines if there are violations.
 If the court finds in the tenant’s favor, the landlord will be forced to make the repairs by a specific time.

 How long would housing court action stay on my record?

-Any case older than seven years—a time limit set by the Federal Fair Credit Reporting Act—will not come up in a search of NYC housing court data.
-Fishman says there is also a New York statute that arguably has a five-year rule, meaning some screening companies won’t use data older than that.
+A search of NYC housing court data will not reveal any case older than seven years—a time limit set by the Federal Fair Credit Reporting Act.
+Fishman says it's possible to argue that a New York statute has a five-year rule, meaning some screening companies won’t use data older than that.

 What are my rights as a renter?

 Banning the use of publicly available data is problematic.
 For starters, this information is accessible to anyone.
-Landlords still want to screen their tenants, and some may think the penalty of weeding out troublemakers is still worth the risk if they get caught.
+Landlords still want to screen their tenants, and some may think the penalty of weeding out troublemakers is worth the risk should they get caught.

-The law doesn’t allow a tenant to sue a landlord for using court data to deny an application, but the Office of the Attorney General has recently made moves to crack down on tenant blacklisting.
-A settlement against Clipper Equity, a real estate company that denied applicants with past housing court records, was the most recent effort to eliminate the practice.
+The law doesn’t allow a tenant to sue a landlord for using court data to deny an application, but the Attorney General has made moves to crack down on tenant blacklisting.
+A settlement against Clipper Equity, a real estate company that denied applicants with past housing court records, was a recent effort to eliminate the practice.
 If you think you have been discriminated against in this way, you can file a complaint with the Attorney General’s office.

 What information can NY landlords ask for?

-New York landlords and property managers have been forced to adjust their screening processes and should no longer request eviction or housing court information from the companies that provide this kind of data.
+New York landlords and property managers have been forced to adjust their screening processes and should no longer request eviction or housing court information.
 It’s likely they are, instead, raising other standards, like minimum credit scores or income-to-rent ratios, to offset their risks.

 Freelance journalist and editor Evelyn Battaglia